collabo-community/issue-tickets-ready-for-fixing/.github/pull_request_template.md

 #### Testing checklist

-Replace this dummy text with the testing checklist from the issue this pull request fixes (use checkboxes similar to how it's done in the **General checklist** above).
+Note (to contributor taking on this task assignment): Add the testing checklist below (without this note) to your pull request when submitting your fix.
+This will guide (you and) the contributors who will review your fix to know what is important to check or test for.

+- [ ] The important notice and github issue linking has been updated for the pull request template.
+- [ ] I certify that I ran my checklist

 #